Struga: Demographics

 Until the last few decades of the 20th century Albanian Tosk, in particular the geographically central variety of the dialect dominated among speakers of Albanian in Struga.
 The local Romani population of Struga speaks and sings in the southern Tosk Albanian dialect, as does the local Turkish population.

-Aromanians in Struga also speak Tosk Albanian.
+People

 Culture

 Struga is also a place of important cultural significance in North Macedonia, as it is the birthplace of the poets Konstantin and Dimitar Miladinov.